RobTillaart/TLCBuffer/README.md

 ### Performance

-TODO: create + run performance sketch on hardware.
+See performance sketch folder.

+Note: the performance of begin() depends on the size of the buffer.

 ## Interface